TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

       Field names must be unique within one structure or union.
 This is not checked, only one field can be accessed when names are repeated.

-      It is possible to define the :attr:`_fields_` class variable *after* the class statement that defines the Structure subclass, this allows creating data types that directly or indirectly reference themselves::
+      It is possible to define the :attr:`_fields_` kundi variable *after* the kundi statement that defines the Structure subclass, this allows creating data types that directly or indirectly reference themselves::

-         class List(Structure):
+         kundi List(Structure):
              pass
          List._fields_ = [("pnext", POINTER(List)),
                           ...
                          ]

-      The :attr:`_fields_` class variable must, however, be defined before the type is first used (an instance is created, :func:`sizeof` is called on it, and so on).
-Later assignments to the :attr:`_fields_` class variable will raise an AttributeError.
+      The :attr:`_fields_` kundi variable must, however, be defined before the type is first used (an instance is created, :func:`sizeof` is called on it, and so on).
+Later assignments to the :attr:`_fields_` kundi variable will raise an AttributeError.

-      It is possible to define sub-subclasses of structure types, they inherit the fields of the base class plus the :attr:`_fields_` defined in the sub-subclass, if any.
+      It is possible to define sub-subclasses of structure types, they inherit the fields of the base kundi plus the :attr:`_fields_` defined in the sub-subclass, if any.